Baldrico/Shadowdark/Rules/5) Gameplay/Stealth & Surprise.md

 Looking in the right place automatically reveals a hidden creature.
 Otherwise, the searcher must succeed on a Wisdom check to perceive a sneaking or hiding creature.

 ## Surprise
 A creature who begins its turn undetected has the advantage of surprise.
-If combat hasn't started yet, those with surprise take one turn before the combat initiative roll (see Combat Initiative! on pg.
+If combat hasn't started yet, those with surprise take one turn before the combat initiative roll (see [[Combat#Combat Initative!|Combat Initiative!]] on pg.
 88).

 A creature has advantage on attack rolls against surprised targets.